AbhinavJha1023/dataCleaningAndEDA/README.md

-# dataCleaningAndEDA
-Data Cleaning And EDA On A Dataset Using MySQL
-# World Layoff Dataset Analysis

 ## Project Description

 This project focuses on analyzing and cleaning a dataset that captures information about layoffs across the globe.
 The primary goal is to ensure data integrity, uncover trends, and extract meaningful insights that can support decision-making and further analytical processes.